-5. BURBIGAL (MORNING) PORTER'S CREEK STRUCTURE PLAN
+5. BURBIGAL (MORNING) PORTERS CREEK STRUCTURE PLAN

 The southern end of Waterloo Road sits in this neighbourhood.
-It will undergo a significant transformation as described in the The Waterloo Road Active Street Masterplan.
+It will undergo a significant transformation as described in the The Waterloo Road Active Street Master Plan.

-Links to Macquarie Park Station through slow zones and new woven ways will create a more walkable enviromnment.
-Connections to and from the new linear park and to the National Park will encourage active use of this connection to Country.
+Links to Macquarie Park Station through slow zones and new woven ways will create a more walkable environment.
+Connections to and from the new park and to the National Park will encourage active use of this connection to Country.

-1.5 km of new road connectivity1.9 km of new fine grain pathways
+- 1.9 km of new fine grain pathways

-- 1) Pedestrian crossing Talavera Rd/Lane Cove Rd - 2 Reallocation of road space for future role with park - 3 Lower speed limits Lane Cove Road - 4 Relocate M2 on-shoulder cycle link to dedicated linkage through precinct - 5 Southern bus layover - 6 Footpath Talavera Rd to Fontenoy Rd
+- 1 Pedestrian crossing Talavera Rd/Lane Cove Rd

+- 2 Reallocation of road space for future role with park

+- 3 Lower speed limits Lane Cove Road

+- 4 Relocate M2 Motorway on-shoulder cycle link to dedicated linkage through precinct

+- 5 Southern bus layover

+- 6 Footpath Talavera Rd to Fontenoy Rd